tammilaciniate34/VieStatic/README.md

 (The guide above assumes your VieStatic installation is in /assets, you may change it accordingly. data pos rules still apply)

 ## A quick tip
 If you want to change the link of the qrcode to something else, change data-url to your desired url.

+## A test to see how VieStatic plays out.
+The offical site already features VieStatic, but if you want to see a bit more visit [here.](https://test-for-viestatic.pages.dev/)

 ## Tech stack
 The website is composed of cdn for qr-code-generator, html/css/js, and no other libs/frameworks except cdn for qr-code-generator.
 A quick note, npm package for VieStatic has been added (you can install with npm install viestatic).
 Try it out.
 Explore.